esp-rs/riscv-atomic-emulation-trap/README.md

 RISC-V atomic emulation trap handler

 A replacement trap handler to emulate the atomic extension on silicon that does not have it.
-To be used in conjunction with the `riscv-rt` crate.

 ## Usage